twpayne/chezmoi/docs/CONTRIBUTING.md

 * chezmoi includes shell completions in the `completions` directory.
 Please include these in the package and install them in the shell-appropriate directory, if possible.

+## Profiling

+chezmoi can be built with [Go's CPU profiling](https://blog.golang.org/profiling-go-programs) enabled to debug performance problems.
+Profiling is controlled with the `profile` build flag.
+Here's how to use it.

+1. Build chezmoi with the `profile` build flag:

+        go build -tags=profile github.com/twpayne/chezmoi

+2. Run the built binary with the problematic command, for example:

+        ./chezmoi apply -n -v

+3. chezmoi will write a file called `chezmoi.prof` with a Go CPU profile.
+   Analyze this with, for example:

+        go tool pprof chezmoi chezmoi.prof

+See the [Profiling Go Programs](https://blog.golang.org/profiling-go-programs) blog post for more information.